ValiMail/coppertone/README.md

 ## Requirements

-Coppertone supports MRI 2.0 and up - earlier MRI rubies are not supported.
-JRuby 1.7.16+ and Rubinius 2.2+ are also supported.
+Coppertone supports MRI 2.2 and up - earlier MRI rubies are not supported.
+JRuby 9.1.5.0+ is also supported.

 Coppertone does not require Rails, although it does depend on ActiveSupport.